Boundary fluctuation dynamics of a phase-separated domain in planar geometry: Monte Carlo simulation results in stripe geometry

 \subsection{Line tension}

 We first extract the values of the line tension $\lambda$ and check their consistence w.r.t. the theoretical predictions.
-Owing to the equipartition theorem in thermodynamic equilibrium, the fluctuation spectrum depends on the line tension as
+Owing to the Equipartition Theorem in thermodynamic equilibrium, the fluctuation spectrum depends on the line tension as~\footnote{This relation ensues from the Equipartition Theorem~\cite{Chaikin} after writing in the Fourier space the interface energy $\frac{\lambda}{2} \int_0^L | h'(x)|^2 {\rm d}x$ in the small-gradient approximation (see for example Ref.~\cite{esposito} for the calculation in a similar context).}:

 In practice, we regularly measure the height-function $h(x,t)$ as follows.
 Confusion between the interface and small bubbles must be avoided (see Fig.~\ref{stripe}), all the more so as such bubbles becomes more probable when getting close to the transition.
 For each abscissa $x\in [1,L]$, starting from the bottom of the simulation box where $-1$ spins are the majority, we progress upward until we encounter a series of four consecutive $+1$ spins or more, or alternatively we reach the upper side (which is highly improbable because $H \gg \sqrt{L}$).
 This numerically defines $h(x)$, in units of the lattice spacing $a$.
+The choice of four consecutive spins above comes from the fact that for the temperatures studied here, we have observed bubbles of this size in the bulk phases to be very rare (see the figure).
 We have checked by visual inspection that this procedure faithfully captures the domain boundary for the range of temperature studied in this work.

 Then we compute the Fourier coefficients $\hat h_k(t)$ with a FFT routine, and then average $|\hat h_k|^2$ over simulation time.
 The values given below are obtained by fitting the three first modes, $k=1$ to 3.
 In table~\ref{tensionligne}, these numerical values are compared to the (asymptotically exact) theoretical ones close to $T_c$, i.e. $\lambda =4(1-\theta)J/a$.
 The agreement is good in spite of the diverse approximations used, such as the small gradient approximation or the above asymptotic behavior of $\lambda$ close to the critical point.